 4. The Netherlands was the first country to legalize same-sex marriage.
 It did so in 2001.

-5. Did you know that Dutch isn't the only national language in the Netherlands?
+5. Did you know that the official language Dutch isn't the only national language in the Netherlands?
 Frisian or Fryslân, the language spoken in the province of Friesland, is too.

-6. Only 50% of the Netherlands has land exceeding one meter above sea level, with most of the areas below being man-made.
+6. The Netherlands has a long coastline along the North Sea.
+Only 50% of the country has land exceeding one meter above sea level, with most of the areas below sea level being man-made.

-7. Amsterdam is one of the most popular cities in the Netherlands and home to at least 200 different nationalities.
+7. Amsterdam is the most densly populated city in the Netherlands and home to at least 200 different nationalities.
+There is also a ton to do.
+Check GetYourGuide for a wide range of tours and activities with flexible cancelation policies.

-8. According to the 2013 United Nations World Happiness Report of 2013, the Netherlands was ranked fourth happiest country in the world.
+8. According to the 2013 United Nations World Happiness Report, the Netherlands was ranked one of the happiest countries in the world!
+It is ranked fourth happiest out of all the countries in the world.

 9. The Dutch are the biggest licorice eaters in the world.
-They consume 32 million kilos of the stuff every year.
+They consume 32 million kilos of licorice every year.

 11. KLM (Koninklijke Luchtvaartmaatschappij or “Royal Airline Company”), the Dutch national airline, is the oldest national airline in the world.
 It was founded in 1919.

-13. There are almost no streets in the Dutch village of Giethoorn, but there are many canals, which is why it's also known as the “Venice of the Netherlands”.
+13. There are almost no streets in the Dutch village of Giethoorn, but there are lots of canals, which is why it's also known as the “Venice of the Netherlands”.
+To learn a bit more about the village, consider booking a guided activity.

-14. The Netherlands has the thirteenth-highest per capita income in the world, according to the International Monetary Fund.
+14. The Netherlands has the thirteenth-highest income per person in the world, according to the International Monetary Fund.
 Perhaps that’s why it is such a happy country!

 15. The audiotape, the videotape, and the CD were all invented in Eindhoven by the Dutch company Philips.